flxzt/vecdisp/README.md

 * analog oscilloscope in XY-mode

 # Raspberry Pi installation / configuration
-The distribution of choice is `Raspbian`.
+We are using `Raspbian`.
 It can be downloaded [here](https://www.raspberrypi.org/downloads/raspbian/).

 Once installed, login with username `pi` and password `raspberry`.
 Be aware that the default keyboard layout is **english**, so for example on german keyboards you actually need to type in `raspperrz` because the `y` and `z` keys are swapped.
 Then use `sudo raspi-config` to tweak the settings. ( The `-` key on german keyboards is `?` )